All Episodes

 You know, Dr. Zimberg, I don't play doctor on radio and TV, and I've been very clear about that.

-I tell people to research everything that they possibly can as it relates to vaccines, COVID 19, uh monoclonal antibodies, these new antivirals, take into account their unique medical history, their current condition, talk to their doctor and doctors, and then make that decision with with the people that went to medical school like you did for four years, uh, did a residency and an internship and actually practice medicine.
+I tell people to research everything that they possibly can as it relates to vaccines, COVID-19, monoclonal antibodies, these new antivirals, take into account their unique medical history, their current condition, talk to their doctor and doctors, and then make that decision with the people that went to medical school like you did for four years, did a residency and an internship, and actually practiced medicine.

-My my Hippocratic oath would mean something to me, and that is to do no harm, and I would treat every patient the same, and you don't see skin color when you see a fellow human being that that's not well in front of you.
+And I would treat every patient the same, and you don't see skin color when you see a fellow human being that's not well in front of you.

-Well, uh so you you read this and you wrote this hot-bed in the New York Post about this, you know, the this new preferential treatment for minorities.
+Well, so you read this and you wrote this op-ed in the New York Post about this, you know, this new preferential treatment for minorities.

 What is your take?

-Well, look at you know, this is from New York City and New York State, and they've got this guidance that prioritizes who should get the two new oral antiviral drugs and who should be uh getting the single uh monoclonal antibody that appears to be effective against Omicron because all three of these drugs are in short supply.
+Well, look, you know, this is from New York City and New York State, and they've got this guidance that prioritizes who should get the two new oral antiviral drugs and who should be getting the single monoclonal antibody that appears to be effective against Omicron because all three of these drugs are in short supply.

-Uh and you know, it's most of the guidance is not objectionable.
+And, you know, most of the guidance is not objectionable.

 It says you have to consider whether patients are immunocompromised, their age, their vaccine status, and a number of risk factors, things like underlying medical conditions that would predispose them to severe illness.